AutoDB/AutoDB/README.md

 # AutoDB

-Automatic persistence and database handling for Swift, built on SQLite to cross-compile.
-Fast, automatic migrations and thread safe.
+Automatic persistence and database handling for all platforms in Swift, built on SQLite.
+Fast, automatic migrations and thread safe using actors and async/await.

 ## Quick start

-Implement the AutoDB protocol for your data classes, and make sure they are both Codable and Sendable.
-Usually they are by default.
+Implement the AutoDB protocol for your data classes, making them both Codable and Sendable.
 Then add the `var id: AutoId` to handle identity.
+All types must have a default value.

 ```
 final class Artist: AutoDB, @unchecked Sendable {